 Goserelin may cause changes in sensation in the hands and feet.
 This is usually mild.
 Let your doctor or nurse know if you have this.

 Some women find that they gain weight more easily while taking goserelin.
 Following a balanced diet and keeping active can help you manage your weight.

 Delaying an injection by 2–3 days should not make a great difference.
 But it's important to remember that the benefits of the injections are designed to last for four weeks, so you should have them as regularly as possible.

-It’s not advisable to become pregnant while taking Zoladex, as it may harm the developing baby.
+It’s not advisable to become pregnant while taking goserelin, as it may harm the developing baby.
 It's important to use effective contraception while you’re having treatment with this drug.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having hormonal treatment.
-You should tell them the name of your cancer specialist so they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking goserelin.
+Explain you are taking hormonal therapy that no one should stop or restart without advice from your cancer doctor.
+Tell them the name of your cancer doctor so they can ask for advice.

 The information in this section has been produced in accordance with the following source and guideline: